Classics

-Classics, also classical studies or Ancient Greek and Roman studies, is the study of classical antiquity.
-In the Western world, classics traditionally refers to the study of Ancient Greek and Roman literature and their original languages, Ancient Greek and Latin.
+Classics, also known as classical studies or ancient Greek and Roman studies, is the study of classical antiquity.
+In the Western world, classics traditionally refers to the study of ancient Greek and Roman literature and their original languages, Ancient Greek and Latin.
 Classics may also include as secondary subjects Greco-Roman philosophy, history, archaeology, anthropology, architecture, art, mythology, and society.

-In Western civilization, the study of the Ancient Greek and Roman classics was considered the foundation of the humanities, and they traditionally have been the cornerstone of an elite higher education.
+In Western civilization, the study of the ancient Greek and Roman classics was considered the foundation of the humanities, and they traditionally have been the cornerstone of an elite higher education.

 Etymology

 The word classics is derived from the Latin adjective classicus, meaning "belonging to the highest class of citizens."
 The word was originally used to describe the members of the Patricians, the highest class in ancient Rome.
 By the 2nd century AD the word was used in literary criticism to describe writers of the highest quality.
 For example, Aulus Gellius, in his Attic Nights, contrasts "classicus" and "proletarius" writers.
 By the 6th century AD, the word had acquired a second meaning, referring to pupils at a school.
 Thus, the two modern meanings of the word, referring both to literature considered to be of the highest quality and the standard texts used as part of a curriculum, were both derived from Roman use.